MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 Partitioning is the process of dividing a large dataset or workload into smaller, more manageable parts called partitions.
 Each partition contains a subset of the data or workload and is typically stored or processed separately.
 Partitioning enables parallel processing and reduces contention.
 Dividing the workload into smaller units allows the application to process each unit independently.
 The result is better use of resources and faster processing times.
 Partitioning also helps distribute the data across multiple storage devices, reducing the load on individual devices and improving overall performance.

+#### Understand partitioning

-**Understand partitioning.** The specific partitioning approach you use depends on the type of data or workload you have and the technology you're using.
+The specific partitioning approach you use depends on the type of data or workload you have and the technology you're using.
 Some common strategies for partitioning include:

 - *Horizontal partitioning*: In this approach, the dataset or workload is divided based on specific criteria, such as ranges of values or specific attributes.
 Each partition contains a subset of the data that meets the defined criteria.